PierreBlanchart/finsim/README.md

 ## Demos

 Demos scripts are in the folder ./demos.
-There are 9 demo scripts which allow to reproduce the graphics of the blogpost.
+There are 9 demo scripts which allow to reproduce the graphics of the blog post.
 Plus two additional demos showing how to use cuda kernels to perform simulation of asset evolution under Black-Scholes and Merton models.

 I refer you to the blog for the figures.